Rambo9836/Car_Finder/README.md

 ## Introduction
 Ebola Virus Disease (EVD) is caused by viruses from the Ebolavirus.
 This illness is characterized by a sudden onset of sickness.
 If not treated, symptoms can be life-threatening.
 With swift and powerful actions by public health authorities, the threat can be reduced.
 Outbreaks of this disease have occurred in parts of sub-Sahara Africa, but it is not a disease of the region.
 Ebola outbreak is a major public health threat at the global level.

 This document will give you the clear information on this disease that you need to know about Ebola.
-We will examine the ways in which it spreads, the symptoms,
+We will examine the ways in which it spread and the symptoms.
 ---

 ## What Is Ebola?